-Here’s a wee little video showing how I aged terra cotta pots.
+Here’s a wee little video showing how to age terra cotta pots with paint.
 Note that in the video I used more paint than I recommend in 75/25 ratio for both the white and the brown glaze.
 The still pictures in this post reflect me using closer to the 75/25 ratio.

 So, I had my aged terra cotta pots and my hyacinths, but I was looking for just a little something extra to finish my little potted gifts.
 And since this project corresponded with me looking for things to make with my new Cricut Explore Air…it was another kismet moment.

-I used my Cricut to make the little signs for the pots.
+I used my Cricut to make the little signs for my little terra cotta pots.
 If you are new to Cricut, using images in Cricut Access is the easiest place to start.

 And since I was plumb out of popsicle sticks but did have some leftover balsa wood from my son’s Pinewood Derby Days in the garage, I used the Cricut to cut the little sticks out.
 I’m still exploring all the possibilities of this fun little machine!

 Here are some of my takeaway about using the Cricut Explore Air for this project: